Rob Summerfield

-Rob Summerfield is an American businessman and politician.
+Rob Summerfield is an American businessman and Republican politician from Chippewa County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 68th Assembly district since 2025; he previously represented the 67th Assembly district from 2017 to 2025.

+Biography

 Born in Bloomer, Wisconsin, Summerfield helped run his family business the Two Acres Supper Club.
 He also co-owned the Chippewa Valley Land Title Company.
 Summerfield has served in the Wisconsin State Assembly as a Republican since 2017.